If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Their brew came to a thin, ivory-hued liquid that, when Harry or Neville forgot to stir and it grew too hot, would thicken just enough to let off the merest hint of a shimmer.
 Around them, the rest of the class sat on their hands or continued to add more porcupine quills to yellow-tinted potions.

-‘We did ok.’
+‘We did okay.’
 Harry glanced around.
 ‘A bit better than most.’

 Malfoy’s potion had reached a similar sort of state as theirs, though his potion retained an odd glow and looked more yellow than white.
 Hermione’s glimmered just as the recipe prescribed, but remained an odd silvery-grey.